buttercup/buttercup-cli/README.md

 # Buttercup CLI
 Buttercup password manager for the command line

-## DEPRECATED
+## WIP
-The command-line Buttercup utility is deprecated and may be removed or completely refurbished in the near future.
-Please watch for updates here.
+This is a work in progress and may not be fully functional yet.
+Please use with caution and do not use in a production environment.

 ## Installation
 Install Buttercup CLI globally using `sudo npm install -g buttercup-cli`, and use the `bcup` command in your terminal to run the program.